Sandy Hook Memorial Competition

-We envisioned the park as a place of reflection and discovery inspired by one of the simplest joys of childhood: chasing fireflies.
-The presence of fireflies in nature is an indicator of a healthy ecosystem so we adapted this concept to represent the regeneration and growth of a healing community.
+The intense tragedy and loss from the events in Sandy Hook not only stole lives it robbed a community of the joy and innocence of childhood.
+We envisioned the Sandy Hook Memorial Park as a place of reflection and discovery inspired by one of the simplest joys of childhood: chasing fireflies.
+The presence of fireflies in nature is an indicator of a healthy ecosystem so we have adapted this concept to represent the regeneration and growth of a healing community.